danielalmeida1481/cube-wars/README.md

 Debug it and enjoy!

 ## Information
-Sorry for the name (M11_ProjectGame) of the project.
+Sorry for the name (M11_ProjectGame) of the project files.